nerissa29/reading-notes/class2-15.md

 OAuth is an *open-standard authorization* protocol that allows websites to share resources or assets among users [^1].

-  It *describes how unrelated servers and services can safely allow authenticated access to their assets without actually sharing the initial, related, single logon credential [^1]*.
-It is also known as secure third-party.
+  It *”describes how unrelated servers and services can safely allow authenticated access to their assets without sharing the initial, related, single logon credential [^1]”*.
+It is also known as a secure third-party.

 #### Give an example of what using OAuth would look like.

-An example would be a website having one or more ways of logging in, uses another website to authenticate, and once done, the website you are trying to connect/log in will log you in uisng the permission gained from the other website.
-Some DOD website, like benefits or other VA websites uses this idea.
+An example would be a website having one or more ways of logging in, using another website to authenticate, and once done, the website you are trying to connect/login to will log you in using the permission gained from the other website.
+Some DOD websites, like benefits or other VA websites, use this idea.

 #### How does OAuth work?
 What are the steps that it takes to authenticate the user?

 The CSO Online explained in their article [What is OAuth?
-How the open authorization framework works](https://www.csoonline.com/article/3216404/what-is-oauth-how-the-open-authorization-framework-works.html) how Oauth works.
+How the open authorization framework works](https://www.csoonline.com/article/3216404/what-is-oauth-how-the-open-authorization-framework-works.html) how OAuth works.
 Below are the steps they mentioned:

 - The first website connects to the second website on behalf of the user, using OAuth, providing the user’s verified identity.
 - The second site generates a one-time token and a one-time secret unique to the transaction and parties involved.